Lewis Terman: Background

 Terman was born in Johnson County, Indiana, the son of Martha P. (Cutsinger) and James William Terman.
-He received a BS, BPd (Bachelor of Pedagogy), and BA from Central Normal College in 1894 and 1898, and a BA and MA from the Indiana University Bloomington in 1903.
+He received a Bachelor of Science, BPd (Bachelor of Pedagogy), and Bachelor of Arts from Central Normal College in 1894 and 1898, and a BA and Master of Arts from the Indiana University Bloomington in 1903.
 He received his PhD from Clark University in 1905.

 He worked as a school principal in San Bernardino, California in 1905, and as a professor at Los Angeles Normal School in 1907.
 In 1910, he joined the faculty of Stanford University as a professor of educational psychology at the invitation of Ellwood Patterson Cubberley and remained associated with the university until his death.
 He served as chairman of the psychology department from 1922 to 1945.

-His son, Frederick Terman, is widely credited (together with William Shockley) with being the father of Silicon Valley.
+His son, Frederick Terman, is widely credited with being the father of Silicon Valley.

-Achievements
+Achievement

 IQ testing

-Terman published the Stanford Revision of the Binet-Simon Scale in 1916 and revisions were released in 1937 and 1960.
+Terman published the Stanford Revision of the Binet-Simon Intelligence Test in 1916 and revisions were released in 1937 and 1960.
 Original work on the test had been completed by Alfred Binet and Théodore Simon of France.
 Terman promoted his test – the "Stanford-Binet" – as an aid for the classification of developmentally disabled children.
 Early on, Terman adopted William Stern's suggestion that mental age/chronological age times 100 be made the intelligence quotient or IQ.
-Later revisions adopted the Wechsler cohort-norming of IQ.
+Later revisions adopted David Wechsler's cohort-norming of IQ.

-Revisions (mostly recently the fifth) of the Stanford-Binet remain in widespread use as a measure of general intelligence for both adults and for children.
+Revisions (most recently the fifth) of the Stanford-Binet remain in widespread use as a measure of general intelligence for both adults and for children.

 The first mass administration of IQ testing was done with 1.7 million soldiers during World War I, when Terman served in a psychological testing role with the United States military.
 Terman was able to work with other applied psychologists to categorize army recruits.
 The recruits were given group intelligence tests which took about an hour to administer.
 Testing options included Army Alpha, a text-based test, and Army Beta, a picture-based test for nonreaders.
 25% could not complete the Alpha test.
 The examiners scored the tests on a scale ranging from "A" through "E".

 Recruits who earned scores of "A" would be trained as officers while those who earned scores of "D" and "E" would never receive officer training.
 The work of psychologists during the war proved to Americans that intelligence tests could have broader utility.
 After the war Terman and his colleagues pressed for intelligence tests to be used in schools to improve the efficiency of growing American schools.